American Civil War Photographs and Pictures

 monographs to explain the Confederacy's long endurance against overwhelming odds.

-NEW!
-HIGHLY Recommended Viewing!
-The American Civil War (DVD Megaset)
+Recommended Viewing: The American Civil War (DVD Megaset) (2009) (A&E Television

 War battles, and the soldiers and leaders who fought them, vividly to life.
 From Gettysburg and Antietam to Shiloh, and led